This DoubleTake column offers opinions about the peskier aspects of working in the nonprofit sector.

-I work in a community-based program for adults suffering from schizophrenia.
-Safety requires us to go in pairs and I have been teamed with another caseworker for home visits.
+I work in a community-based mental health program for adults suffering from schizophrenia.
+Safety requires us to go in pairs and I have been teamed with another caseworker for home visits over the past year.

 My co-worker and I spend almost all day, every day, driving from client to client, stopping along the way for lunch or an after-hours drink.
 I think my colleague is good looking, smart and very good at his job.
 He’s funny, too.
 We have a lot of interesting talks and many laughs together.
 I think he likes me as much, if not more, than I like him.
 It’s getting intense and has frankly become much more intimate than I planned.
 So what's the catch?

 Kathryn says ...

-Because he is your colleague and not a boss or subordinate, there is probably no problem with two colleagues falling in love (there, I said it), unless there is a specific policy at your organization regarding work relationships that prohibits such personal alliances.
+Because he is your lateral colleague and not a boss or subordinate, there is probably no problem with two colleagues falling in love or in lust (there, I said it), unless there is a specific policy at your organization regarding work relationships that prohibits such personal alliances.
 Check your employee manual.
 If there is no policy against it, this “hot mess” is not a work issue, unless you two are neglecting your clients.
-It's a personal, marital issue and way out of my purview to advise you.
+It's a personal, marital issue (for you) and way out of my purview to advise you.
 That said, if one of you is either a direct supervisor of the other or a member of the general nonprofit management team, this would be a real HR problem that needs to be disclosed to your manager, ASAP.

 I understand how easy it is to get attached to someone who shares your deep commitment to a social cause and with whom you spend eight or more hours every day.
-I have provided similar services to the same population you describe in my early professional life.
-I know firsthand that you are in a high stress occupation.
-There’s a reason that police, hospital and firefighter television series use your scenario as a central plot theme — because it happens all the time.
+I have provided similar services to the same population you describe in my early professional life and I know firsthand that you are in a high stress occupation.
+There’s a reason why police, hospital and firefighter television series use your scenario as a central plot theme — because it happens all the time.
 It’s natural to need support and get very close to those who understand the daily challenges you face.
 Then, mix in a troubled existing marriage and watch the drama begin.

-If this guy really cares about you, he’ll give you the time and space to figure out your marriage and what makes sense for you and your family.
+If this guy really cares about you, he’ll give you the time and space to figure out your marriage and what makes sense for you, your family and your career.